-Raven Supply sent my sister Gabrielle and I to Palpa, Nepal to go and see our 2013 Room to Read project.
-The trip was truly a one of a kind experience.
+Raven Supply sent my sister Gabrielle and me to Palpa, Nepal to go and see our 2013 Room to Read project.
+The trip was truly a one-of-a-kind experience.

 The experience Raven and Room to Read gave my sister and I was one that we will remember for the rest of our lives.
 It has also reassured me that what we are doing is making a huge impact on these communities, giving these children access to education and the chance for a better future.